 On this day, we are grateful and we celebrate – the good days (there were many), the rough days (there were more than I want to remember), the mundane days (there were a few, but Connor has kept life interesting) – and we genuinely look forward to all that is yet to come.

-This post was written by Stone Soup Group’s Executive Director, Mary Elam.
+This post was written by Stone Soup Group’s Executive Director, Mary Middleton.